PrismaticFlower/swbf-unmunge/readme.md

 Options:
  -file <filepath> Set the input file to operate on.
+ -version <version> Set the game version of the input file.
+Can be 'swbf_ii' or 'swbf.
+Default is 'swbf_ii'.
  -imgfmt <format> Set the output image format for textures.
 Can be 'tga', 'png' or 'dds'.
 Default is 'tga'.
+ -platform <format> Set the platform the input file was munged for.
+Can be 'pc', 'ps2' or 'xbox'.
+Default is 'pc'.
 ```

 So as an example.